konantian/NotableNotebooks/notes/Lecture 16 - Selective search and Monte Carlo Tree Search.md

   * Search “interesting” moves much deeper than others
   * Source of error:
     1. Source of error: heuristic evaluation in leaf nodes
-    2. may prune the best move from a node
+    2. may prune the best move from a node --- **MCTS was the first approach that worked well that keep best move**
   ![](https://ws4.sinaimg.cn/large/006tNc79ly1g1yk011j04j30ze0majzf.jpg =400x400)

 **Simulation-Based Player**
-  * as Selective Minimax Search**
+  * as Selective Minimax Search
     * Extreme case of selective search
     * Simulation-based player with one simulation per move
     * Branching factor b at root and 1 at all later levels(每层只有一个move候选)